vvgomes/ask/README.md

 ## Stack

 Ask is a very minimal [Ruby on Rails](https://github.com/rails/rails) application.
-All depencies specified in the Gemfile).
+All depencies are specified in the Gemfile.
 For data storage it uses [PostgreSQL](http://postgresql.org) database in development & production environments and [Sqlite3](http://sqlite.org) in test environment.

-There is a [Snap-CI](http://snap-ci.com) which runs the tests and deploys the app to [Heroku](http://heroku.com).
+There is a [Snap-CI](http://snap-ci.com) build which runs the tests and deploys the app to [Heroku](http://heroku.com).
 Here are the links:

 * [CI](https://snap-ci.com/vvgomes/ask/branch/master)
 * [Live app](https://askapp.herokuapp.com)

 ## Building

-After cloning the repository, make sure you have the specified Ruby version & Bundler gem installed.
-Then run
+After cloning the repository, make sure you have the specified Ruby version & [Bundler](http://bundler.io) installed.
+Then run:

 ```
 $ bundle install